Select a Decade

 An iconic design feature from the Umbro archives, Umbro taping was first introduced in 1976 as rules about sponsor logos on football shirts were relaxed.
 The Umbro diamonds running down the sleeves on kits for teams such as Everton, Scotland and Wolves are now regularly regarded by fans as their finest ever, and taping has returned in various incarnations since this first golden era.

 Another World Cup win for Brazil at the tournament in Mexico, the third time they've triumphed wearing Umbro kits.
 The aptly named Aztec shirts were the key innovation of the time, a lightweight and breathable garment designed to combat the heat of a Mexican summer.

 We all know what happened on the pitch in 1966, but outside of England's win fifteen of the sixteen teams at the tournament were kitted out in Umbro.
 On the domestic front, 85% of British clubs at this time were wearing Umbro kits.

 Umbro Soccer Set is introduced

-The first opportunity for fans to own replica kits, the Umbro Soccer Set had shirts, shorts and socks boxed up in one package - another innovation in the football world that is now considered part of the fabric of the game.
+The first opportunity for fans to own individual replica kits, the Umbro Soccer Set had shirts, shorts and socks boxed up in one package, a perfect gift for football-mad kids wanting to show support for their team.
+Another innovation in the football world that is now considered part of the fabric of the game.